fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-compute-linux-lab.md

 ![Exercise](./img/biti-ipm-compute-exercise-uptime-low.png)
 * As assumed, the CPU Load drops below 1.0, which means that the CPU is now able to handle all of the work scheduled in time.

+### Clean Up

-To clean up, stop all running stress processes with the following command:
+* To clean up, stop all running stress processes with the following command:
 ```
 killall stress
 ```

-Finally, you can close all open terminals.
+* Finally, you can close all open terminals.

 This is the end of the hands-on.